habi/acinar-analysis-manuscript/manuscript.md

 ### Acinus complexity, alveoli per volume

 The volume and shape of the alveoli, alveolar ducts, and the acini are critical parameters for ventilation and particle deposition (48; 49; 50).
-Particle deposition, for example, is relatively low during the ﬁrst two weeks of a rats’ life, high at postnatal day P21 and medium at days P36-P90 (13; 12).
+Particle deposition, for example, is relatively low during the first two weeks of a rats’ life, high at postnatal day P21 and medium at days P36-P90 (13; 12).
 This correlates well with our results, where we found a significantly larger acinus complexity (number of alveoli per acinus volume) at days 10 and 21 compared to days 4 and 60 (p-values all better than 5.4e-5, which is the one